 The summer program will provide enhanced research opportunities in Cellular and Molecular Biology to promising undergraduates, so as to encourage these students to pursue graduate education and careers in the Biological Sciences.
 The Intellectual Merit of the program derives from the major strengths in the University of Rochester's cross campus programs in the Biological Sciences, combining programs from the undergraduate campus Department of Biology and Basic Science Departments of the University of Rochester Medical Center.

 - Undergraduates from US local and national colleges and universities.

-- Undergraduates that are US citizens, permanent resident aliens or students with current F1 visas from their host institutions.
+- Undergraduates that are US citizens, permanent resident aliens or students with current F1 Visas from their host institutions in the United States.

 - Matriculated college sophomores or juniors with strong academic backgrounds (applicants must have a GPA of at least 3.00).